inet-tub/selfAdjust-kernel-firewall/selfAdjustingList_generic/Documentation/README.md

 ### struct sal_head
-As already mentioned: This structure holds 2 `struct sal_head` pointers for the next and the previous element in the list as well as a `struct list_head`, which is a doubley linked list in the linux kernel, which is used to store `struct sal_dependency_node`s.
+As already mentioned: This structure holds 2 `struct sal_head` pointers for the next and the previous element in the list as well as a `struct list_head`, which is a double linked list in the linux kernel, which is used to store `struct sal_dependency_node`s.

 ### struct sal_dependency_node